Fkhattak819/3380-Team-10-smart-pantry/README.md

 ## Team

-Team 10 - CS 3380
+Team 10 - CSC 3380

 ## License

-This project is part of a CS 3380 course assignment.
+This project is part of a CSC 3380 course assignment for LSU.